LONGFIELD HOUSE ****

 Available in 2019 and 2020

-Although it is without firm commitment, we are very happy to pencil in tentative reservations for 2019 and 2020.
+Although it is without firm commitment, we are very happy to pencil in tentative reservations for 2019 and 2020 and 2021.
 Because guests sometimes have to change plans, we must encourage them to keep us informed.
 Therefore, when making a provisional reservation for either year, we ask you to let us know asap if you must cancel or change the dates.
 The reservation may then be confirmed by 25% deposit in early December to finalise your plans.

 Contact: Kevin and Christa Byrne Tel: 01951 200320